conventional-commits/conventionalcommits.org/content/next/index.fi.md

 - Automaattisesti generoidut MUUTOSLOKIT
 - Automaattisesti määritely SemVerin mukainen bump (muutosten tyypistä riippuen).
 - Muutosten luonteen kommunikoiminen tiimitoverille, yleisölle, ja muille sidosryhmille.
-- Triggering build and publish processes.
+- Luonti- ja julkaisuprosessien laukaiseminen.
 - Making it easier for people to contribute to your projects, by allowing them to explore a more structured commit history.